aleshaleksey/fansys23/monsters-npcs/monsters-and-dragons.md

 Harpies prefer to inhabit remote, rocky islands, where they flock.
 Chaotic and generally malicious, harpies descend upon humanoid settlements, taking what they want and leaving destruction in their wake.

 Their tactics in combat are to attack the weak and avoid the strong.
-They prefer to attack during bad weather which gives them some cover, sow panic using their elemental abilities.
+They prefer to attack during bad weather which gives them some cover, sowing panic using their elemental abilities as they do.
 Given the opportunity, they will carry a dangerous foe into the air before dropping them to their doom.
-Their aim is seldom to completely destroy a foe, but rather to plunder and pillage.
+Their aim is seldom to completely destroy a foe, but rather to plunder, pillage and terrorise while keeping any defenders at bay.

 ___